 Description: This module introduces the fundamental algorithms, data structures and ideas about formal languages which are at the heart of modern software, and develops skills in programming and analysis.

 Teaching: Four lectures, one tutorial and a practical.

-Assessment: Continuous Assessment = 40%, 3 Hour Examination = 60% Re-Assessment: Continuous Assessment = 40%, 3 Hour Examination = 60%
+Assessment: Continuous Assessment = 40%, 2 One-and-a-half Hour Examinations = 60% Re-Assessment: Continuous Assessment = 40%, 2 One-and-a-half Hour Examinations = 60%